Announcing Authenticated Scanning: Enhance Your Web Application Security With More In-depth Checks

 What types of authenticated web application checks does Intruder perform?

-The scanning engine will perform numerous web application checks, going beyond the OWASP top 10 vulnerabilities, by covering server misconfigurations and injection vulnerabilities.
+The scanning engine will perform numerous web application security checks, going beyond the OWASP top 10 vulnerabilities, by covering server misconfigurations and injection vulnerabilities.
 This provides the assurance you need over vital functionalities such as account profiles and user-generated content.

 Intruder’s web app scanner includes comprehensive checks which will assist in meeting compliance requirements such as SOC 2, ISO 27001 and Cyber Essentials, and help you keep abreast of your application’s threat surface.